chartjs/Chart.js/docs/charts/doughnut.md

 | [`offset`](#styling) | `number` | Yes | Yes | `0`
 | [`rotation`](#general) | `number` | - | - | `undefined`
 | [`weight`](#styling) | `number` | - | - | `1`

+All these values, if `undefined`, fallback to the scopes described in [option resolution](../general/options)

 ### General